delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 `src/plugin_runner.py` | A Python file which will eventually contain code that handles plugin [operations](/References/Glossary/#operation)

-Feel free to open these files up in your editor/IDE, and take a look at them.
+Open these files up in your editor/IDE and take a look at them.
 They will not have a lot of content at this point, but we'll be adding to them as we go through the next few pages.

 ## Building The New Plugin